Georgia Social Work Licensing Requirements

 Licensing Renewal and Continuing Education Information

-Due to changing laws and an evolving society, LMSWs and LCSWs are required to take 35 hours of continuing education every two years to renew their Georgia social work license.
-Of those hours, five must be in ethics.
-No more than ten hours may be acquired online.
+Due to changing laws and advances in practice, LMSWs and LCSWs are required to complete 35 hours of continuing education every two years to renew their Georgia social work license.
+Of those hours, five must be from in-person activities providing education in ethics.
+No more than 10 hours may be acquired online.
 Licensed social workers can visit the National Association of Social Workers: Georgia Chapter for a listing of continuing education offerings.

 Georgia Social Worker Jobs and Salary Information